ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/01-stacks-and-queues.md

 The difference between them is in which order the elements are removed.
 So, when are stacks and queues used?
-Most of us can easily find situations where a queue is appropriate, and it feels more "democratic" to attend to issues in the order they arrive, than the opposite.
+Most of us can easily find situations where a queue is appropriate, and it feels more "fair" to attend to issues in the order they arrive, than the opposite.
 But in fact stacks are much more common in programming -- one reason is that they are slightly more efficient than queues, so they are a better choice if the inherent order is not important.